Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

      id="a11yOptions-States"
      role="tabpanel">

-On iOS, it is possible to check the accessibility options state.
+On iOS, it is possible to check the accessibility options state that may be changed in the device settings.

-<br>Is VoiceOver activated?
-Is the audio-mono mode activated?
-Several methods that are part of the `UIKit` framework can help you to check with that.
-<br>The most useful method is **UIAccessibilityIsVoiceOverRunning** which allows to know whether VoiceOver is activated.
+The most useful method rpovided by the `UIKit` framework is **UIAccessibilityIsVoiceOverRunning** which allows to know whether VoiceOver is activated.
-<br><br>Some other methods are deeply explained in a <a href="../wwdc/2018/230" style="text-decoration: underline;">WWDC video</a> *(Deliver an exceptional accessibility experience)* whose content is perfectly detailed in the iOS WWDC section of this site.<br><br>

-<pre><code class="objective-c">
+<pre><code class="objectivec">
     BOOL isVoiveOverRunning = (UIAccessibilityIsVoiceOverRunning() ?
 1 : 0);
     BOOL isSwitchControlRunning = (UIAccessibilityIsSwitchControlRunning() ?
 1 : 0);